CodethinkLabs/bloodlight-firmware/README.md

 sudo ./run.sh /dev/ttyACM2
 ```

-This will show the messages being sent and recieved to run an acquisition,
+This will show the messages being sent and received to run an acquisition,
 and also the sample data.
 See the comments in the [run.sh](run.sh) script
-for further details on how to configure an acqisition.
+for further details on how to configure an acquisition.

 Device info
 -----------